Falsification and consciousness: Inference and prediction data are strictly dependent

+Intuitively, in terms of possible worlds semantics, $\O$ describes the datasets which could appear, for the type of experiment under consideration, in the actual world. $\Obar$, in contrast, describes the datasets which could appear in this type of experiment in any possible world.
+For example, $\Obar$ contains datasets which can only occur if consciousness attaches to the physical in a different way than it actually does in the actual word.

+By construction, $\O$ is a subset of $\Obar$, which describes which among the possible datasets actually arises across experimental trials.
+Hence, $\O$ also determines which theory of consciousness is compatible with (i.e. not falsified by) experimental investigation.
+However, $\Obar$ defines all possible data sets independent of any constraint by real empirical results, that is, all possible imaginable data sets.

-Introduction of $\Obar$ allows us to distinguish the pathological and non-pathological cases of unfalsifiability mentioned above.
-Whereas any purportedly true theory should only be unfalsifiable with respect to the experimental data $\O$, a pathological unfalsifiability pertains if a theory cannot be falsified at all, i.e. over $\Obar$.
+Introduction of $\Obar$ allows us to distinguish the pathological cases of unfalsifiability mentioned above.
+Whereas any purportedly true theory should only fail to be falsified with respect to the experimental data $\O$, a pathological unfalsifiability pertains if a theory cannot be falsified at all, i.e. over $\Obar$.
 This is captured by the following definition.

 \begin{Def} A theory of consciousness which does not have a falsification over $\Obar$ is \emph{empirically unfalsifiable}. \end{Def}

 Here, we use the term `empirically unfalsifiable' to highlight and refer to the pathological notion of unfalsifiability.
 Intuitively speaking, a theory which satisfies this definition appears to be true independently of any experimental investigation, and without the need for any such investigation.
 Using $\Obar$, we can also define the notion of strict dependence in a useful way.